gnaneshwar151120/BEST-XI-OF-IPL-2024/README.md

 ---

+## 📂 Data Source
+📌 The player performance data was scraped from ESPN Cricinfo:
+📎 IPL 2024 Match Results – ESPN Cricinfo

+(This dataset provides match-by-match performance data for IPL 2024, which was used to evaluate and select the best XI.)
+---
 ## 🏗️ Steps Involved
 1️⃣ **Data Collection**: Web scraping IPL player stats using **Selenium**
 2️⃣ **Data Cleaning & Preprocessing**: Structured processing with **Pandas**